mattrussell2/unit_test/README.md

   int value;
 };
 ```
-cout and cerr are captured during runtime and will be printed to the terminal if not empty.
+stdout and stderr are captured during runtime and will be printed to the terminal if not empty.
 ```
 matt:example$ unit_test